kumarraj5364/AMBA-APB-PROTOCOL/README.md

 -   Advanced extensible interface (AXI)
 -   Advanced trace bus (ATB)

-# Introduction of AMBA APB
+# Advanced Peripheral Bus
 - The Advanced Peripheral Bus (APB) is part of the Advanced Micro  controller Bus Architecture (AMBA)  .
 -  APB is optimized for minimal power consumption and reduced  interface  complexity.
 - The AMBA APB should be used to interface to any peripherals which are  low bandwidth and do not require the  high performance of a pipelined bus  interface.
 - The AMBA APB appears as a local secondary bus that is encapsulated as  a single AHB or ASB slave  device.
+- AMBA APB provides the basic peripheral macro cell communications infrastructure as a secondary bus from the  higher bandwidth pipelined main system bus.
+It consist of interfaces which are memory-mapped registers.